tatasurarta/helios-mirror-public/README.md

 - `DOWNLOAD_DIR`: The path to the local folder where the downloads should be downloaded to
 - `DOWNLOAD_STATUS_UPDATE_INTERVAL`: A short interval of time in seconds after which the Mirror progress/status message is updated.
 (I recommend to keep it to `7` seconds at least)
 - `AUTO_DELETE_MESSAGE_DURATION`: Interval of time (in seconds), after which the bot deletes it's message (and command message) which is expected to be viewed instantly. (**NOTE**: Set to `-1` to never automatically delete messages)
-- `BASE_URL_OF_BOT`: (Required for Heroku to avoid sleep/idling) Valid BASE URL of app where the bot is deployed.
+-`BASE_URL_OF_BOT`: (Required for Heroku to avoid sleep/idling) Valid BASE URL of app where the bot is deployed.
 Format of URL should be `http://myip` (where `myip` is the IP/Domain of your bot) or if you have chosen other port than `80` then fill in this format `http://myip:port`, for Heroku fill `https://yourappname.herokuapp.com` (**NOTE**: Do not put slash at the end), still got idling?
 You can use http://cron-job.org to ping your Heroku app.

 ### Optional Field
 - `ACCOUNTS_ZIP_URL`: Only if you want to load your Service Account externally from an Index Link.
 Archive the accounts folder to a zip file.
 Fill this with the direct link of that file.
 - `TOKEN_PICKLE_URL`: Only if you want to load your **token.pickle** externally from an Index Link.
 Fill this with the direct link of that file.
+- `INDEX_URL`: Refer to https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index The URL should not have any trailing '/'
+- `DATABASE_URL`: Your Database URL.
+See [Generate Database](https://github.com/arshsisodiya/helios-mirror-public#generate-database) to generate database (**NOTE**: If you use database you can save your Sudo ID permanently using `/addsudo` command).
+- `AUTHORIZED_CHATS`: Fill user_id and chat_id (not username) of groups/users you want to authorize.
+Separate them with space, Examples: `-0123456789 -1122334455 6915401739`.
+- `AUTHOR_NAME`: Telegraph Author Name, Default is "Helios Mirror Bot"
+- `AUTHOR_URL`: Telegraph Author URL, Default is "https://t.me/heliosmirror"
+- `TITLE_NAME`: Telegraph Title Name, Default is "Helios Mirror Search"
+- `GD_INFO`: Google Drive File Discription, Default is "Uploaded by Helios Mirror Bot"
+- `HEROKU_APP_NAME`: Your Heroku App name
+- `HEROKU_API_KEY`: Heroku API Key
+- `LOGS_CHATS`: Fill chat_id of channel/group where you want to store logs.
+Separate them with space, Examples: `-0123456789 -1122334455 6915401739`
+<br> ```Note:Add the mirror bot in Log Channel/Group as Admin ```

 - `MULTI_SEARCH_URL`: run driveid.py [here](https://github.com/arshsisodiya/helios-mirror-private/blob/helios-mirror/driveid.py).
 Upload **drive_folder** file [here](https://gist.github.com/).
 Open the raw file of that gist, it's URL will be your required variable.
-- `YT_COOKIES_URL`: Youtube authentication cookies.
-Check setup [Here](https://github.com/ytdl-org/youtube-dl#how-do-i-pass-cookies-to-youtube-dl).
-Use gist raw link and remove commit id from the link, so you can edit it from gists only.
-- `NETRC_URL`: Use this incase you want to deploy heroku branch from without filling `UPSTREAM_REPO` variable, since after restart this file will cloned from github as empty file.
-Use gist raw link and remove commit id from the link, so you can edit it from gists only.
 **Note remove commit id from the link**

 **Example:** <br> <br>
 `Before: https://gist.githubusercontent.com/arshsisodiya/8cce4a4b4e7f4ea47e948b2d058e52ac/raw/19ba5ab5eb43016422193319f28bc3c7dfb60f25/gist.txt` <br> <br>
 `After:  https://gist.githubusercontent.com/arshsisodiya/8cce4a4b4e7f4ea47e948b2d058e52ac/raw/gist.txt`

-- `DATABASE_URL`: Your Database URL.
-See [Generate Database](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#generate-database) to generate database (**NOTE**: If you use database you can save your Sudo ID permanently using `/addsudo` command).
-- `AUTHORIZED_CHATS`: Fill user_id and chat_id (not username) of groups/users you want to authorize.
-Separate them with space, Examples: `-0123456789 -1122334455 6915401739`.
 - `SUDO_USERS`: Fill user_id (not username) of users whom you want to give sudo permission.
 Separate them with space, Examples: `0123456789 1122334455 6915401739` (**NOTE**: If you want to save Sudo ID permanently without database, you must fill your Sudo Id here).
-- `LOGS_CHATS`: Fill chat_id of channel/group where you want to store logs.
-Separate them with space, Examples: `-0123456789 -1122334455 6915401739`
-<br> ```Note:Add the mirror bot in Log Channel/Group as Admin ```
 - `IS_TEAM_DRIVE`: Set to `True` if `GDRIVE_FOLDER_ID` is from a Team Drive else `False` or Leave it empty. `Bool`
 - `USE_SERVICE_ACCOUNTS`: (Leave empty if unsure) Whether to use Service Accounts or not.
-For this to work see [Using Service Accounts](https://github.com/anasty17/mirror-leech-telegram-bot#generate-service-accounts-what-is-service-account) section below.
+For this to work see [Using Service Accounts](https://github.com/arshsisodiya/helios-mirror-public#generate-service-accounts-what-is-service-account) section below.
-- `INDEX_URL`: Refer to https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index The URL should not have any trailing '/'
 - `MEGA_API_KEY`: Mega.nz API key to mirror mega.nz links.
 Get it from [Mega SDK Page](https://mega.nz/sdk)
 - `MEGA_EMAIL_ID`: Your E-Mail ID used to sign up on mega.nz for using premium account (Leave though)
 - `MEGA_PASSWORD`: Your Password for your mega.nz account